xpipe-io/xpipe/beacon/README.md

 - Every exchange is initiated from the outside by sending a request message to the XPipe daemon.
   The daemon then always sends a response message.

-- The body of a message is formatted in the json format.
+- The body of a message is usually formatted in the json format.
   As a result, all data structures exchanged must be serializable/deserializable with jackson.

 ## Configuration

 #### Custom port

-The default port can be changed by passing the property `io.xpipe.beacon.port=<port>` to the daemon or changing it in the settings menu.
+The default port can be changed by passing the property `io.xpipe.beacon.port=<port>` to the daemon.
 Note that if both sides do not have the same port setting, they won't be able to reach each other.

 #### Custom launch command